Capta1nRaj/dsa-codes-with-notes/DSA Series 1/Notes.md

 - There are mainly 2 operation in Stack DS i.e. Push & Pop.
 - Some other operations are:- isEmpty(), peak().
 - What is callByReference:- What [video](https://youtu.be/iXxHiad2uI4?list=PL8p2I9GklV47TMMnPzqnkCtSOS3ebr4O7&t=962).

+# 10. Queue Data Structure:-

+- It is also a linear DS, but it is called FIFO.
+- Euqueue:- Add item in queue in front.
+- Dequeue:- Remove item in queue in end.